aiven/aiven-docs/docs/products/postgresql/concepts/upgrade-failover.md

 :::note
-The recreation of replication slots feature is enabled automatically and doesn\'t require restarting the nodes for services that have been created or updated as of January 2023.
+The recreation of replication slots feature is enabled automatically and doesn't require restarting the nodes for services that have been created or updated as of January 2023.
 Additional details are outlined in [our blog post](https://aiven.io/blog/aiven-for-pg-recreates-logical-replication-slots).